 Each of our leases from affiliates of COAG were entered into at a time when COAG was a related party of the Company and such leases were independently reviewed by the independent members of the Company's Board of Directors and provide for market rent as of the date the leases were entered.
 For this purpose, "market rent" is defined as the rental income that a property would reasonably command in the open market as indicated by current rents being paid for comparable space.
-The initial terms for these leases expire November 2029 and generally have renewal options of 5 year periods.
+The initial terms for these leases expire November 2029 and have renewal options of 5 year periods.

-We lease forty-four of our dealership facilities from other arm's length third parties.
-The leases for these locations expire between January 2021 and December 2038.
+We lease 44 of our dealership facilities from other arm's length third parties.
+The leases for these locations expire between July 2021 and March 2040.
 We hold multiple options to renew a majority of these leases with terms of five to ten years.
 Management believes it has strong relationships with such landlords.